 - R&R activities internationally and locally to MDs.
 At times, even offer girls to accompany MDs.

-The customized rewards and servicing of pharmacy companies create a perceived special favor to client doctors that is suppose to maintain client doctors loyalty.
+The customized rewards and servicing of pharmacy companies create a perceived special favor to client doctors that are supposed to maintain client doctors' loyalty.
 These loyalties optimize profit.
 Figure 1 illustrates the entire idea.

 METHODS AND PROCEDURES